coderforlife/pyjvm/README.md

 information.

-**Note:** unlike in Java, static methods and fields are inaccessible from instances, in Java this only produces a warning (and is strongly discouraged), here it is enforced.
+**Note:** unlike in Java, static methods and fields are inaccessible from instances, in Java this only produces a warning (and is strongly discouraged), here it is enforced

 Java Methods and Constructors